 Generally we had at least 1 drink and 2 tapas in each tapas bar, and at the end there were 4 dishes and 2 drinks.
 Considering I was pretty jet-lagged having been awake for >24 hours at that point, I was pretty dazed by the end haha so I’m sorry if I misremember any details.
 I also made some friends on the tour that I ended up meeting in the later part of my trip too.

-You could also consider Azahar Sevilla for private tapas tours (I was solo and she doesn’t do group tours) and she has some great Seville restaurant recommendations listed on her website regardless – I found out about Las Golondrinas from her site.
+You could also consider Azahar Sevilla for private tapas tours (I was solo and she doesn’t do join-in group tours) and she has some great Seville restaurant recommendations listed on her website regardless – I found out about Las Golondrinas from her site.

 Seville tapas recommendations